shivama205/DocBrain/app/worker/README.md

 2. Using 'spawn' instead of 'fork' for multiprocessing
 3. Using the 'solo' pool for Celery workers
 4. Configuring worker settings to minimize memory issues
+5. Pre-initializing models before any forking occurs
+6. Using singleton patterns for model instances

 ### Running the Worker